Family of missing north-east man Ruairidh Sandison informed after body found - Evening Express

 The Police Scotland helicopter was also drafted in to help with the search as well as Coastguard staff and RNLI lifeboat teams.

+An item of what was believed to be clothing was spotted in the water near Peterhead last month, however this was proven not to be the case.

-Members of the public, some using their own drones, also joined in the search for Ruairidh.
+Members of the public, some using their own drones, also joined in the search after he was reported missing.

+More than £1,500 was raised to fund a drone to help look for Ruairidh.

+Friends of the popular man had launched an online appeal for donations to buy the equipment in an effort to continue searches.